cda-tum/mqt-qmap/include/hybridmap/Readme.md

 # Hybrid Neutral Atom Mapper

-This file gives some "big picture" information about the Hybrid Neutral Atom Mapper (NAMAP) project.
+This file gives some "big picture" information about the Hybrid Neutral Atom Mapper project.
 The complete mapping process has the following structure:

 1. Neutral Atom Mapper